 We don't recommend recording your session and then uploading it to the Videos section of the platform.
 The videos you highlight there should be highly engaging and less than four minutes long.

 See below for a description, screenshots, and a video overview of this exciting way to connect with prospective students.

 Simply log into admin.visitdays.com as you normally do.
 You’ll see a “Live Chat” option on the left navigation bar.

 By default, Live Chat is turned off.
 To turn it on, go to the upper right and click on "Organization Chat Availability."

 Live Chat is a completely optional feature.
 You can choose to let students know your institution is available to text chat... or not.

 When Live Chat is on, students will be able to click the "Chat" button that appears on your college's profile page and initiate a chat conversation with your institution.
 (More details about how students experience Live Chat is in a section below).

 From the exhibitor perspective, Live Chat is managed from your account at admin.visitdays.com.
 You'll see a screen like the one above.
 The center section is a queue that shows a list of individuals who have initiated a chat with your institution.
 Click on a person’s name to see on the right side a real-time view of the conversation with that person.

 Everyone from your institution (your "users") will see the same information: the messages that have come in and the conversation histories.
-Any of your users (except those with Read Only access) can respond to any message.
+Any of your users (except those set as "Viewers") can respond to any message.